-The Clare School has a number of wildlife cameras around the grounds and has successfully had nesting Blue Tits and Great Tits over the last few years.
+The Clare School has two wildlife cameras in specialist nest boxes and has had Blue Tits and Great Tits successfully nesting in these over the last few years.

-Bird Box 2 – (Creature Camera) refreshes automatically every 20 seconds.
+Bird Box 2 – (no permanent visitors) refreshes automatically every 20 seconds.

 Please remember that these images are live and unfiltered.
-Occasionally there may be scenes some views find distressing.
+Occasionally there may be images some people find distressing.

 News and video summary.

 We’ve had very little activity in both bird boxes since our Great Tits left in late May.
 The cameras will carry on running during the summer term just incase we have a second sitting of birds.
 Don’t forget that there are a number of links to other websites all of which have live cameras.
 We will update anything we spot here and of course on our Facebook page.

 Well that was a complete surprise.
 Normally we see the birds exercising their wings for a few days before they take flight, but not this year.
 We arrived this morning to find an empty nest, not a single bird was left.
 Last year we had a clutch later in the season so we will keep the cameras running just incase they start again.

 It’s all go in the nesting box with the new birds stretching their wings and exercising them ready to leave.
 It could be any day now that they take their first flight, but just incase we will leave the camera running over half term.